-- Senior leaders hold regular meetings with the inclusion team to maintain a strategic overview and to facilitate a consistent, professional dialogue in order to plan next steps. - The school has a three layered provision management system: - Layer 1 provides a strategic overview of all interventions taking place according to the four broad areas of need in the SEND CoP, 2015. - Layer 2 identifies quality first teaching strategies and intervention entry/exit data to meet the additional needs of groups or individuals in each class. - Layer 3 is used by support staff to record intervention target work and progress and this information informs outcomes in Layer 2. - Intervention delivery is monitored by the inclusion team using drop in sessions with written feedback provided. - Layer 2 interventions and exit data are rag rated and discussed during strategic review meetings to inform future planning. - The inclusion team maintains regular contact with the SEND governor to review provision against strategic priorities.
+- The school has a three layered provision management system: - Layer 1 provides a strategic overview of all interventions taking place according to the four broad areas of need in the SEND CoP, 2015. - Layer 2 identifies quality first teaching strategies and intervention entry/exit data to meet the additional needs of groups or individuals in each class. - Layer 3 is used by support staff to record intervention target work and progress and this information informs outcomes in Layer 2. - Intervention delivery is monitored by the inclusion team using drop in sessions with written feedback provided. - Layer 2 interventions and exit data are rag rated and discussed during strategic review meetings to inform future planning. - The inclusion team maintains regular contact with the SEND governor to review provision against strategic priorities.
 The agreed report template is then completed and submitted to the governing body. - We invite parents/carers to provide feedback in a variety of ways including structured conversations, pastoral support meetings, SEND check-in calls, regular parental surveys, parent forums, SEND surgeries and the Ofsted parent view website: Parent View Ofsted - We send home a parent/carer questionnaire to gather their views and to inform the school's inclusion action plan.

-13 How accessible is the school and how does the school arrange equipment or facilities that pupils need?
-(Section 69 Children and Families Act 2014) • The school is subject to the Equalities Act, 2010 and makes reasonable adjustments, providing auxiliary aids and services to prevent a disabled child being disadvantaged.
-Our current accessibility plan and equalities information and objectives, can be found on the school's website.
-This plan is prepared under paragraph 3 of Schedule 10 to the Equality Act 2010.
-Please also see a copy of our current policies: supporting pupils with medical conditions and pupils with health needs who cannot attend school.
-Ramps and slopes are positioned around the school to enable wheelchair access.
-There is an integrated lift and playgrounds are tarmacked and level.
-Outside agencies are also consulted when necessary for their expertise and advice, e.g. The Sensory Needs Team, Occupational Health, Class, TASS, SCLN and Physiotherapy.
-They will visit the school and/or provide support to teachers and other staff working with identified pupils.
-Specialist equipment or resources may be sourced by the inclusion team to enable identified pupils to access all aspects of the curriculum, (e.g. hearing loops, specialist frames and chairs).
+How accessible is the school and how does the school arrange equipment or facilities that pupils need?

+(Section 69 Children and Families Act 2014)

+- The school is subject to the Equalities Act, 2010 and makes reasonable adjustments, providing auxiliary aids and services to prevent a disabled child being disadvantaged. - Our current accessibility plan and equalities information and objectives, can be found on the school's website.
+This plan is prepared under paragraph 3 of Schedule 10 to the Equality Act 2010. - Please also see a copy of our current policies: supporting pupils with medical conditions and pupils with health needs who cannot attend school. - Ramps and slopes are positioned around the school to enable wheelchair access.
+There is an integrated lift and playgrounds are tarmacked and level. - Outside agencies are also consulted when necessary for their expertise and advice, e.g. The Sensory Needs Team, Occupational Health, Class, ESBAS, SCLN and Physiotherapy.
+They will visit the school and/or provide support to teachers and other staff working with identified pupils. - Specialist equipment or resources may be sourced by the inclusion team to enable identified pupils to access all aspects of the curriculum, (e.g. hearing loops, specialist frames and chairs).
 These resources will be purchased using the notional SEN funding.

-14 How are pupils with SEND included in activities with other pupils, including school trips?
+How are pupils with SEND included in activities with other pupils, including school trips?
 (SEND CoP 6.79 bullet 11)